tmzh/tmzh.github.io/_posts/2022-03-07-solvers-for-the-wordle-game-comparison-of-strategies.md

 image:
 ---

 Wordle is a web-based word game which has become incredibly popular during the pandemic.
 It became so popular over a while that it was even bought by New York times for a significant sum and is currently [hosted](https://www.nytimes.com/games/wordle/index.html) there.
-The game is a lot of fun to solve manually, but I am also solving this computationally.
-This is my own attempt at coming up with a solution strategy for the game.
+The game is a lot of fun to solve manually, but I am also interested in solving this computationally.
+This is my attempt at coming up with a solution strategy for the game.

 <!--more-->